-As of 31 December 2021, the Group had an estimated overall volume market share of 85.9 per cent. for DTT broadcasting site access and 71.5 per cent. for DTT transmission in France, according to the French Regulatory Authority for Electronic Communications, Posts and press Distribution (Autorité de Régulation des Communications Electroniques, des Postes et de la Distribution de la Presse, "ARCEP").
-Based on estimates of the Group, the Group's market share as of 31 December 2022 is 85.3 per cent. for DTT broadcasting site access and 70.8 per cent. for DTT transmission.
-Television broadcasting revenue was generated in the amount of €158.6 million, representing 20.6 per cent. of revenue for the twelve-month period ended 31 December 2022.
+As at 31 December 2023, the Group had an estimated overall volume market share of 84.3 per cent. for DTT broadcasting site access and 71.3 per cent. for DTT transmission in France, according to the French Regulatory Authority for Electronic Communications, Posts and press Distribution (Autorité de Régulation des Communications Electroniques, des Postes et de la Distribution de la Presse, "ARCEP").
+Based on estimates of the Group, the Group's market share as at 30 June 2024 is 83.8 per cent. for DTT broadcasting site access and 70.5 per cent. for DTT transmission.
+Television broadcasting revenue was generated in the amount of €155.4 million, representing 20.0 per cent. of revenue (including IFRS 5, i.e, excluding Fibre activities) for the twelve-month period ended 31 December 2023 (€79.2 million for the sixmonth period ended 30 June 2024, representing 20.3 per cent. of revenue including IFRS 5, i.e, excluding Fibre activities).